2003 Hengyang fire: Fire reported

 At 4:39 a.m., a fire broke out on level 1 of building, which originated in the northwest of the floor and eventually spread to the rest of the building.
 The security guard initially did not react to the smoke coming from Level 1, and only after a visible fire was seen did he attempt to use a dry powder fire extinguisher to fight the fire, but was unable to extinguish the fire.
 Subsequently, he attempted to use one of the two fire hydrants in the building, but found that the hose and pipe were missing.

 The first call to 119 was connected at 5:39 a.m., giving ample time for the fire to develop.
 Within three minutes of the call, the first firefighters from Zhuhui District arrived with 20 firefighters in three engines and started using the hose to attempt to douse the fire.
 Firefighting efforts were hampered by the large amount of objects placed in the makeshift warehouse on level 1, which was mostly electronics, dry goods and synthetic rubber.
 When set on fire, these objects released large amounts of noxious fumes, hampering the efforts at controlling the fire.
 Due to the density of the illegal constructions surrounding the building, it was hard to attack the fire from outside, but also hard to do so from the inside due to the cluttered nature of the warehouse area.
+The courtyard layout turned the atrium area into a funnel, where the fire was extremely fierce and necessitating firefighters to cross deeply through the building to access this area.

 At 5:58 a.m., an additional three water tenders, one ladder and a support vehicle were deployed from Zhuhui District; another four water tenders came from Yanfeng District and Shigu District.
 Two municipal water spraying vehicles were also deployed with a total of 130 firefighters arriving.
 This was due to low pressure in the hydrants on the street.

 Evacuation of residents

 As the fire occurred before sunrise, most residents were asleep and unaware of the fire.
 Firefighters had to run from door-to-door to wake up the residents, and alert them to evacuate from the building.
 By 8 am, all residents had been safely evacuated, but it was slowed down by the inadequate number of stairwells, as to go down from level 2 to 1, residents of all five blocks had to pass through a single set of stairs and the inadequate supply of breathing apparatus.
-A number of people opened the roller shutters to attempt to reach their level 1 storage space or stall, but due to the open-plan nature of level 1, the opening of the shutter allowed winds to increase the spread of the fire, but also provided more fuel for the fire to burn.
+A number of people opened the roller shutters to attempt to reach their level 1 storage space or stall, but due to the open-plan nature of level 1, the opening of the shutter not only allowed winds to increase the spread of the fire, but also provided more fuel for the fire to burn.